 I joined Manchester in 2018 as a Presidential Fellow in Economic Cultures.
-I am interested in global history and have conducted research in Africa, America, Asia and Europe, working on topics ranging from the ways that we imagine continents to the development of international law.
-To undertake this research I am part of Manchester's Centre for Economic Cultures and Co-Chair of the Northern Cluster for Global and Transcultural Studies.
+I am interested in histories of globalisation and capitalism and have conducted research in Africa, America, Asia and Europe, working on topics ranging from the emergence of transnational corporations to the archaeology of colonisation.
+My first book Merchants: The Community that Shaped England’s Trade and Empire is published with Yale University Press.

-In addition to my academic work, I have also undertaken research in the contemporary finance sector, working with some of the worlds most venerable institutions and most exciting start-ups.
-I maintain strong relationships with finance and policy sectors and my current projects in this area include exploring possible applications of blockchain technology and working with Insurance Times on a series of articles about cultures of innovation.
+In addition to my academic work, I have undertaken research in the contemporary finance sector, working with some of the world’s most venerable institutions and most exciting start-ups.
+I maintain strong relationships with finance and policy sectors, and am currently working with the New Economics Foundation and The Entrepreneurs Network to explore how capitalism and globalisation affect the world today.